icmccorm/bookgen/src/ch2_sharing_ideas.md

-# Chapter 2 - Sharing your ideas with the world
+# Chapter 2 - Sharing Your Ideas With The World

+## Whitepapers: Why Wait?

+## ACM & IEEE: Alphabet Soup

+## Venues: Into the Unknown

+## Peer Review: Meet Your Archnemesis